manhtdxxx/streaming-elt-project/README.md

 - Run dbt tests to validate data quality: `dbt test --target prod`

 ### Step 4: Orchestrate with Airflow
-- Open the Airflow Web UI in your browser
+- Open the Airflow Web UI in your browser.
-- In the list of DAGs, locate the DAG **dbt_run_and_test** and toggle On to enable dbt to run every 1 minute
+- In the list of DAGs, locate the DAG **dbt_run_and_test** and toggle On to enable dbt to run every 1 minute.
 ![Airflow UI](readme/airflow-dag.png)